 Disclosure: This article contains affiliate links, meaning that Embark may receive a small commission if you make a purchase.
 All linked products have been reviewed by a veterinarian.

 According to a Rover.com survey in 2020, nearly 70% of dog owners say their dog has a Christmas stocking.
 If you’re one of them, you know you’ll need some good dog stocking stuffers this holiday season.

 Read on to find some unique, practical, and fun stocking stuffer ideas for dogs.
 Happy howl-idays!

 1. Festive Starbucks plush toy

 Give them a puppuccino they can have anytime with these dog stocking stuffers from Haute Diggity Dog.
-Each plush toy is based on a famous Starbucks holiday drink.
+Each plush toy is based on a popular Starbucks holiday drink.
 Our favorite is the “puppermint mocha,” but they also have “pupkin spice latte,” “dog nog,” and many more to fit any coffee lover’s preference.

 2. Bath brush